Are Your Values Valuable ?

 There seems to be confusion about what a value is.
 There is definitely a misunderstanding about where values come from and how teams and organisations can base their culture around them.

-The one which seems most relevant for this essay would seem to be:
+The one which seems most relevant for this article would seem to be:

 Important and lasting beliefs or ideals shared by the members of a culture about what is good or bad, and what is desirable and undesirable.